-- That the Santa Clara Valley Water District hereby declares its conditional support for the California WaterFix and adopts the Guiding Principles, attached hereto as Attachment 1, for Participation in the California WaterFix; and - 2.
-That the District's Directors and staff will use these Guiding Principles to shape the District's participation in the WaterFix Project, including evaluating the WaterFix project, identifying ways to meet the District's goals, and shaping the project development and any agreements necessary to secure the conditions needed for the District's support.
-Any proposed material deviation from the Guiding Principles shall be presented to the District Board for its consideration and approval.
+- 1. Valley Water hereby declares its support for Governor Newsom in his development of a single tunnel Delta Conveyance Project (the Governor's Proposed Project) and adopts the Guiding Principles, attached hereto as Attachment 1, for Participation in the Governor's Proposed Project; and - 2.
+Valley Water Directors and staff will use these Guiding Principles to shape Valley Water's participation in the Governor's Proposed Project, including evaluating the Governor's Proposed Project, identifying ways to meet Valley Water's goals, and shaping the project development and any agreements necessary to secure the conditions needed for Valley Water's continued participation and support.

-PASSED AND ADOPTED by the Board of Directors of Santa Clara Valley Water District by the following vote on October 17, 2017:
+PASSED AND ADOPTED by the Board of Directors of the Santa Clara Valley Water District by the following vote on September 24, 2019: